 The digital switch board provides switches that have digital output (5V = logic 1, 0V = logic 0) and lights that can be driven by logic signals (logic 1 turns light on, logic 0 turns it off).
 Test the board by connecting the switches to the lights.
-These switches are "debounced", which means that for every physical transition of the switch, there is only one electrical change of its output. (without specific circuitry to make that happen, the electrical signal will "bounce" up and down many times for each physical transition of the switch).
+These switches are "debounced", which means that for every on-off transition of the switch, there is only one electrical change of its output.
+(Without specific circuitry to make that happen, the electrical signal will "bounce" up and down many times for each physical transition of the switch; we will be covering this in a lecture later in the term).